sniperking69/A.I-Binance-Trading-Bot/README.md

 I will write the instructions when i feel like it.

-if you have any questions come to this live stream i am live "[https://youtube.com/live/vIvC7TPnMsA?feature=share](https://www.youtube.com/watch?v=YwPKcdcDS8I&ab_channel=MrWilsonIsLive)"
+if you have any questions come to this live stream i am live https://youtube.com/live/PVj8VAhgfsk?feature=share

 *Light Slash*

+*Maybe final Log*

+I have decided to put a simple text cypher on the code.If you can solve it then you can use and modify the code.

+*Use the bot at your own risk*